[Moderate revision–posted 3/23/21 (replaces 12/6/12 edition)]

 d.
 A signed letter from the contractor for the project detailing those actions taken to ensure the new materials used in the new construction work were non-asbestos.

-Specific actions would include, but not be limited to, site inspections by the contractor's project superintendent of product material labeling, an on-going review of the Material Safety Data Sheets for all materials used in the new construction work, and maintenance of a complete, comprehensive submittal including copies of Material Safety Data Sheets for all products used in the construction or renovation work.
+Specific actions would include, but not be limited to, site inspections by the contractor's project superintendent of product material labeling, an ongoing review of the Material Safety Data Sheets for all materials used in the new construction work, and maintenance of a complete, comprehensive submittal including copies of Material Safety Data Sheets for all products used in the construction or renovation work.

 The university's project manager shall prepare or cause to be prepared a comprehensive asbestos building survey for new construction projects and/or projects involving the extensive renovation of existing facilities.
 The comprehensive asbestos building survey shall meet the requirements of the Texas Department of Health regulations.
 The project manager may elect to utilize either the Material Safety Data Sheets provided by the contractor for the materials installed or sample results for materials used in the construction work, provided the samples were analyzed by a laboratory licensed to perform polarized light microscopy analytical procedures in the state of Texas.
 The sample results shall be provided to the project manager during the construction work or collected from the building materials at the completion of the project.
 Regardless, the samples must be collected in accordance with the regulations of the Texas Department of State Health Services.
 The comprehensive asbestos survey shall detail the materials installed and figures indicating the locations in the facility where the non-asbestos materials were installed.
-The comprehensive asbestos survey shall include the letters from the architect, engineer, contractor, and project manager regarding the efforts performed to ensure that no asbestos-containing materials were utilized in the construction or renovation of the facility.
+The comprehensive asbestos survey shall include the letters from the architect, engineer, contractor, and project manager regarding the efforts performed to ensure that no ACM were utilized in the construction or renovation of the facility.

 04 Audit Services